hyunho98/green-thumb/README.md

 ## Features
 - Add new plants to a database
-- Add notes to individual plants
+- Edit or Delete plants from the database
-- Start timers to keep track of plant growth/water cycles
+- Set and reset timers that could be used to keep track of watering cycles
-- Jot down notes as they continue to learn about gardening

 ## Installation